+A student is expected to come to school looking clean and neat and dressed in a manner which is accepted as being in good taste.
+Special consideration should be given to health and safety.
 A student's style of dress is an individual statement of who he or she is.
 The school, however, has the right to restrict certain aspects of dress which are disruptive or distracting to the education process.
 For example, a student may not wear a t-shirt which advocates an illegal action.
 Heavy chains which are not regular jewelry are not to be worn in school.

 Students are expected to report to school dressed according to the North River School's dress guidelines.
 Students are expected to be clean and decent in dress and appearance.
-They must not wear anything that interferes with the educational process or that which is a danger to health or safety.
+They must not wear anything that interferes with the educational process or that which is a danger to the health and/or wellbeing of a student's physical or emotional safety.

-- Shoes and full cut shirts must be worn at all times. - Tank tops are not allowed. - Pants must be clean and free of revealing holes and or tears. - Bathing suits or beach wear is prohibited (unless on the rare field trip to the beach). - Any clothing which depicts an obscenity, which contains a message advocating the use of drugs, alcohol or weapons, or is pornographic, is prohibited. - Students should practice proper hygiene at all times. - Chains are forbidden when misused or not jewelry. - Vocational shops have more restrictive dress codes due to safety concerns.
+- Shoes and full cut shirts must be worn at all times. - Tank tops are not allowed. - Pants must be clean and free of revealing holes and or tears. - Bathing suits or beach wear is prohibited (unless on the rare field trip to the beach). - Any clothing which depicts an obscenity, which contains a message advocating the use of drugs, alcohol or weapons, or is pornographic, is prohibited. - Any clothing which depicts any offensive or racially charged material is prohibited - Students should practice proper hygiene at all times. - Chains are forbidden when misused or not jewelry. - Career Readiness classrooms may have more restrictive dress codes due to safety concerns.
+These guidelines will be discussed with students at the beginning of the class term.